 Does your temper flare up quite often?
 Do you experience difficulty controlling your anger?
 Do you think your anger could hurt yourself as well as others?
-Then you probably need anger management.
-Anger is an unbridled emotion that could lead to incessant amount of damage if not managed.
-We all experience anger but management of anger is a healthy way of controlling our natural instincts.
+If yes, you may need to consider anger management.
+Anger is an unbridled emotion that could lead to an ongoing amount of damage if not managed.
+We all experience anger but management of anger is a healthy way of controlling our instincts.

 Here are some signs that will help you understand if you have an anger problem or not:

 - Getting into arguments with your family, friends, or acquaintances

 - Problems with the law

 - Holding in feelings of anger